dipolexchange/docs/docs/products/yield-farming/farm-guide.md

 ## Collecting your farming rewards

 Farming will bring you LAT rewards over time.
-You can collect these rewards and use them to get more LP Tokens, stake them in Syrup Pools, use them to play Lottery, or anything else you’d like.
+You can collect these rewards and use them to get more LP Tokens, stake them in Pools, use them to play Lottery, or anything else you’d like.

 ### Returning to your Farm to Harvest

-You can harvest your Farm and Syrup Pool rewards together from the Home page.
+You can harvest your Farm and Pool rewards together from the Home page.
 If you'd like to collect your farming rewards only, follow along.

 To collect your rewards, you’ll need to visit your chosen Farm and collect the LAT waiting for you.